Skip to content

 ComponentRole

 auto_digest.py --todayRuns every 15 minutes.
 Reads only the new bytes added since the last run (tracked via auto_digest_offset.json).
-Sends content to mem0 in section-aligned batches (up to ~50KB each, aligned to ## diary section boundaries) with infer=False — diary text is passed directly to mem0 without a custom LLM extraction layer.
+Sends content to mem0 in section-aligned batches (up to ~50KB each, aligned to ## diary section boundaries) with infer=True — mem0 runs internal fact extraction to produce concise memories.
 Offset is persisted after each successful batch, enabling crash-safe resume.

 memory_sync.pyRuns daily at UTC 01:00.
 Syncs each agent's MEMORY.md (curated knowledge) directly to mem0 long-term memory.
 Hash-based dedup skips unchanged files — zero LLM cost if nothing changed.